ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Experimental Results

 \subsection{Ablation Study on Side Information Resolution}

-Recall that $r$ denotes the number of discrete side information values used in the optimal transport formulation (see eqn.~\ref{eq:cost_matrix}), which determines the size of the OT cost matrix and, consequently, the computational cost of the Sinkhorn solver.
-We study the effect of varying $r \in \{64, 512, 1024\}$ on message and bit accuracy.
-As shown in Figure~\ref{fig:llama3_s_card}, performance is comparable across different values of $r$, indicating that increasing the side information resolution provides limited benefit for extraction accuracy.
-Since larger $r$ incurs higher computational overhead, these results suggest that a small value (e.g., $r = 64$) is sufficient in practice.
+The parameter $r$ controls the number of discrete side information values and determines the size of the OT cost matrix (see Eq.~\ref{eq:cost_matrix}), directly affecting the computational cost of the Sinkhorn solver.
+We find that message accuracy is similar across $r \in \{64, 256, 512\}$, suggesting that a small value such as $r = 64$ is sufficient in practice.
+Full results are in Appendix~\ref{app:ablation}.